 Carbon monitoring first and foremost helps growers create conditions for increased production.
 This is why we have created a tool that provides remediation solutions for soils contaminated by petroleum, heavy metals and excess nitrogen.
 Ultimately, healthy soil emits fewer GHGs into the atmosphere.

 There are 500 million smallhold farmers worldwide, who average just 3.7 acres each.
 By some estimates, these farms produce over 70% of the world’s food and 80% of the food for people in Asia and sub-Saharan Africa.
-These smallholders include 72,000 underserved American farmers.
+These smallholders include 72,000 underserved and rural American farmers.
 As stewards of the soil, they are all key to feeding 10 billion people by 2050 and increasing carbon sequestration that reduces GHGs.

 Home gardeners are important too